mwthinker/mw-vcpkg-registry/README.md

 ### How to update the ports
 1. Run the `update_ports.py` script; it will update the REF and SHA256 hash to the latest version of the repository, and the baseline will be updated.
 Only ports that have a newer commit hash or a newer version/port-version in the remote repository will be updated.
 2. Make sure the ports work before pushing the commits made by the script.

+### Add new ports to test folder
+Update `CMakeLists.txt`, `vcpkg-configuration.txt` and `vcpkg.json` with the new/updated port.

+Github action will try to build and run the binary.

 ## Python
 This repository contains a Python script to automate the process of creating a vcpkg registry.
 The script is located in the `scripts` directory and can be run with the following command: